solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 ```

 you can also add the --decimals flag followed by <DECIMALS> to mention how much
-your token should be divisible or what should be the smallest unit of your
+your token should be divisible, or what should be the smallest unit of your
-token, default if you don’t specify is 9.
-Decimal should also be a number of
+token, the default if you do not specify it is 9.
+Decimal should be a number of
 base 10.

-Note, here we interacted with the token extension program which has a unique
+Note, here we interacted with the token extension program, which has a unique
-identifier called program ID `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`_._
+identifier called program ID `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`.
+This
-This created something called a **token mint account** for our token and store
+created something called a **token mint account** for our token and store
 address, decimals, how many numbers of tokens have been created (supply) (zero
 for now), and metadata for us.